-Nearly 90% of respondents to a New Zealand-based poll stated that, assuming that the economy was strong enough to support all residents, a universal basic income (UBI) was the fairest way to ensure basic support to all who need it, according to the independent news website Scoop.
+Nearly 90% of respondents to a New Zealand-based poll stated that, assuming that the economy and nz stock market was strong enough to support all residents, a universal basic income (UBI) was the fairest way to ensure basic support to all who need it, according to the independent news website Scoop.

 Scoop, which conducted the poll via its Hivemind system, also released a number of other results, including the following: